-The HSE Approved Code of Practice (ACOP L8) is supported by very specific guidance documents – HSG 274 parts 1, 2 and 3.
+The HSE Approved Code of Practice (ACOP L8) for the control of legionella bacteria in water systems is supported by very specific guidance documents – HSG 274 parts 1, 2 and 3.
 When did you last review your management and control systems to ensure you are compliant?

 Customers’ experiences of HSE inspections have shown very strict interpretation of the details of the requirements, with a particular focus on sites with evaporative cooling systems.